Lap Band Surgery Failure - 2 Types &

-Lap band surgery failure occurs in anywhere from 5% to 37% of patients.1,2 Fortunately, there are ways to reduce your chances of it happening.
+Lap band surgery failure occurs in up to 50% of all patients.1,2 Fortunately, there are ways to reduce your chances of it happening.
 Worst case, if your lap band failure requires band removal, there are paths to continue or maintain your weight loss…

 - 2 Types of Lap Band Failure